Textbook information can be found by viewing your class schedule in CIS or at the Campus Bookstore.

 - Request for Supervisory Committee

 - This will be completed by end of Fall semester 2nd year as part of OC TH 6920.
 Your committee chairperson is the faculty member with whom you’ve been assigned.
-The second committee member is either the Director of Graduate Studies or the Division Chair, and the third committee member is the Division’s Administrative Assistant.
+The second committee member is either the Director of Graduate Studies or the Department Chair, and the third committee member is the Department’s Academic Advisor.

 - Program of Study